Academic Planning and Progress

 - Use the University Library system, including working with undergraduate librarians, to complete course requirements and build important research skills.

-- Take advantage of tutoring.
+- Take advantage of coaching, tutoring, and other resources available.

 - Go to every class.